zonemaster/zonemaster/docs/survey/zonemaster-features-2015.md

       * No idea
       * Comments
-  * Able to conduct test for a batch of domains (Would you prefer to provide as input a set of domains and have a summarized result)
+  * Able to conduct test for a batch of domains (Would you prefer to provide as input a set of domains and have a summarized result?)
       * Yes, From the Web interface
       * Yes, From the CLI
       * Yes, From an API
+      * Not needed
+      * No idea
+      * Comments
+  * Able to conduct test for a single domain using a public API
+      * Yes
       * Not needed
       * No idea
       * Comments